khaosans/basic-chat/docs/ARCHITECTURE.md

 - **App Logic**: Request routing and response handling with intelligent request classification
 - **Config Manager**: Environment-based configuration with validation using Pydantic
 - **Session Management**: User state and conversation history with persistent storage
+- **Session Manager**: SQLite-based session storage with automatic migrations and CRUD operations
+- **Database Migrations**: Flyway-like migration system for seamless schema versioning and updates

 The application layer design follows the Model-View-Controller (MVC) pattern and incorporates research on web application architecture (Krasner and Pope 1988).
 The configuration management approach is based on research on software configuration and deployment automation (Humble and Farley 2010).
+The session management implementation follows research on persistent storage systems and database migration strategies (Fowler 2014).

 ### AI Processing Layer
 The AI processing layer represents the core intelligence of the system, implementing advanced reasoning capabilities and document processing.